Max-Derner/python-lessons/Lesson_00/07_loops.md

 for _ in range(20):
     # do something 20 times
 ```
-The underscore can be used wherever you like to signify that you don't care about the return value.
+The underscore can be used wherever you like to signify that you don't care about the return value (e.g. explicitly throwing away a functions return value).

 # While loop
 We don't have do-while loops, so don't ask.
-You also define scope with 4 space of indentation here too
+You also define scope with an indented codeblock again.
 Our while loops go:
 ```
 while condition:
     # do a thing
 ```
-So, we covered conditions in the latter part of the "operations" section.
+So, we covered conditions in the latter part of the "[operations](./05_operations.md#boolean-operations)" section under "Boolean operations".
 You can have:
 ```
 While True: